Motorcycle touring on a budget will always be a challenge.

 So camping definitely does have its advantages; it can be an excellent and cheap experience that is certainly good for the soul.

 But what other options do we have?

-I’ve used hostels in the past because they can be an ideal compromise of having a roof over my head and keeping an eye on my motorcycle touring budget.
-They have power (so I can charge my electrical kit) and they usually have WiFi (so I can get on with work.)
+I’ve used hostels in the past because they can be an ideal compromise between having a roof over my head and keeping an eye on my motorcycle touring budget.
+They have power (so I can charge my electrical kit), and they usually have WiFi (so I can get on with work.)

-Some hostels have an onsite restaurant where breakfast (and sometimes evening meals) can be served to you at a nominal cost.
+Some hostels have an onsite restaurant where breakfast (and sometimes evening meals) can be served at a nominal cost.
 These bundle deals can extend your motorcycle touring budget quite a bit.

-That being said, meals in hostels can also work out quite expensive so sometimes you’d be better off buying food from the supermarket and simply making your own in the shared kitchen.
+That said, meals in hostels can also work out quite expensive, so sometimes you’d be better off buying food from the supermarket and simply making your own in the shared kitchen.

 Booking Hotels (Wayyyyyyy) In Advance

 And every time I stay in a hotel, I leave a review which adds to my ‘Genuis’ level.

 I feel I should mention at this juncture that my ‘genius’ level isn’t referring to my intellect; it’s the booking.com equivalent of a reward system (akin to a superstore loyalty card) that rewards you for leaving reviews.